ashleychontos/pySYD/docs/installation.rst

   :alt: Posteriors for KIC 1435467

-Please visit :ref:`this page<examples>` for additional examples, including how to interpret the results as well as descriptions about what the plots are showing.
+Please visit BLANK for additional examples, including how to interpret the results as well as descriptions about what the plots are showing.